TomTom shares surge on strategy shift

 To the relief of investors, who have seen TomTom's shares plunge from a high in 2007 of 56.326 euros to a Sept 23, 2011 low of 2.4 euros, TomTom finally said on Monday it will focus on driving growth in more promising areas including in-built navigation systems for cars, as well as mapping and live traffic services, while it scales back its consumer unit.

-The company launched a restructuring program initially targeting 50 million euros (43 million pounds) in costs cuts over 2012, including job cuts, and said sales in all of its business units outside of consumer PNDs grew in the quarter, sending shares skyward.
+The company launched a restructuring program initially targeting 50 million euros in costs cuts over 2012, including job cuts, and said sales in all of its business units outside of consumer PNDs grew in the quarter, sending shares skyward.

 TomTom's automotive navigation business, which accounts for a fifth of group sales and reported a 43 percent rise quarterly sales, is the fastest growing division and offers investors some hope for growth.
 The licensing unit, which sells content and services for routing, traffic congestion, weather as well as mapping data, reported a surprise 27 percent increase in third-quarters sales driven mainly from higher sales to web and telecoms companies.